LinwoodDev/Butterfly/docs/docs/areas.md

 ## Another option

-Another option for you to use the area navigator on the left menu, or on the butterfly menu if you are using a mobile platform.
+Another option for you to use the area navigator is on the left menu, or on the butterfly menu if you are using a mobile platform.